 Had Powers' plane been deliberately brought down by the CIA, because the agency wanted the Russians not only to capture him but to have his connection with the CIA revealed to the world?
-That was a plausible explanation of how the plane was brought down; if the Russians hadn't succeeded in shooting one down in more than four years, why should they have been able to knock off Powers' U-2?
+That was a plausible explanation of how the plane was brought down; if the Russians hadn't succeeded in shooting one down in more than four years, why should they have been able to knock off Fowers' U-2?
 And if Powers' capture was what the CIA wanted, this would also explain his survival and the weird collection of paraphernalia he carried with him.
 It would explain, too, why his connection with the CIA was admitted instead of being denied and disowned, the normal procedure in such cases.

 One item of testimony at Fowers' trial tends to strengthen this view: in the flier's description of his last flight, he said, almost incidentally, that he'd been more nervous and tense than on any previous mission and he also told the court that he had never seen the plane he was to fly until the morning of take-off.
-Accthe Hohnt The set of a cate state of a successful to the successful to the successful to the state of the state.
+According to Powers, the U-2 had been flown to the CIA base in Peshawar, Pakistan, the night before his flight and it, unlike the other U-2s, was without identification marks.